shradhanjalipradhan/shradhanjalipradhan.github.io/README.md

 ## How to Reach Me

-I am always interested in hearing about new opportunities, collaborations, or just to chat about technology and AI.
+I am always interested in hearing about new opportunities, and collaborations, or just chatting about technology and AI.
 Feel free to reach out to me through the following channels:

 - **Location:** United States
 - **Email:** [edu.shradhanjali@gmail.com](mailto:edu.shradhanjali@gmail.com)